s-expresso/clojobuf/README.md

 ```

 Sample validation schema
-* note you have to invoke `protoc` with optional named arg `:malli-composite-registry false` to get a plain schema as map like below
+* note you have to invoke `protoc` with optional named arg `:auto-malli-registry false` to get a schema as plain map like below
 * and yes this is [malli schema](https://github.com/metosin/malli) :)
 ```clojure
 {:my.ns.enum/Enum [:enum :MINUS_ONE :ZERO :ONE :TWO :THREE :FOUR :FIVE],